Boston

 Weather

-Boston experiences a humid continental climate with cold, snowy winters and hot, humid summers.
-Average temperatures range from 20°F (-6.7°C) in winter to 80°F (26.7°C) in summer.
-Annual rainfall is around 43 inches, with higher precipitation in the summer months.
-Humidity levels can vary throughout the year.
+Boston experiences a continental climate with cold winters and hot summers.
+Average temperatures range from 20°F (-6°C) in winter to 80°F (27°C) in summer.
+Rainfall is evenly distributed throughout the year, with slightly more precipitation from March to August.
+Humidity levels tend to be moderate during the summer months.

 Language